-- In a large bowl, add the ground oats, flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
-Whisk together.
+- In a medium mixing bowl, whisk together the ground oats, flour, baking powder, baking soda, salt, cinnamon, and nutmeg.

-- In another large bowl (or the bowl of a stand mixer), add the butter and sugars and cream together with a hand mixer.
+- In a large mixing bowl, add the butter and sugars and cream together with a hand mixer.

-- Add in the eggs, one at a time, mixing in between each addition.
+- One at a time, add in the eggs, mixing in between each addition.
 Add in the vanilla and mix.

-- Pour in the flour mixture, gradually, until well combined.
+- Gradually pour in the flour mixture while continuing to mix until well combined.
 The dough will be thick.

-- Use a cookie scoop to place 12 per baking sheet, evenly spaced.
+- Use a medium cookie scoop to place 12 per baking sheet, evenly spaced.

 - Cool on the baking sheet for about 5 minutes before transferring to a wire rack to cool completely.